 The GK Batchelor Laboratory occupies the basement of Pavilions A, C and H. Members who wish to carry out experimental work there should contact the Laboratory Director Prof. Stuart Dalziel (37911, S.B.Dalziel@damtp.cam.ac.uk).
-New arrivals should always make themselves known to the Laboratory Safety Officer, Dr Mark Hallworth, (37841, mah14@cam.ac.uk) who will provide a laboratory induction and Risk Assessment advice, and authorise their access card to be programmed for lab access.
+New arrivals should always make themselves known to the Laboratory Safety Officer, Dr Mark Hallworth, (37841, mah14@cam.ac.uk) and Laboratory and Workshop Manager, Diana Thomas-McEwen (dmt38@cam.ac.uk) who will provide a laboratory induction and Risk Assessment advice, and authorise their access card to be programmed for lab access.